webqit/webflo/README.md

   </html>
   ```

-  > These are regular HTML markup!
+  > All things HTML are regular HTML markup!
 And above, you're also leveraging HTML includes!
 (Details ahead.)

-For when your application has a Client side.
+For when your application has a Client side - dynamic request handling in the browser:
-+ The `client` directory for client-side routing. (i.e. dynamic request handling right in the browser - in the case of Single Page Applications, etc.)
++ The `client` directory for client-side routing. (i.e. Single Page Applications, etc.)
 + The `worker` directory for, heck, Service Worker based routing! (i.e. dynamic request handling in the application Service Worker - in the case of Progressive Web Apps, etc.)

   ```shell